Arvinje/meetinger/README.md

 ## Testing
 Simply run `yarn test` in the `backend` directory to run all automated tests.
 This code base utilizes auto-generated fake data for testing using Faker.js.
 Faker.js supports configurable seed number which can be used to achieve consistent result.
 You can use `FAKER_SEED` environment variable to set your own seed. e.g. `FAKER_SEED=123 yarn test`

+## DynamoDB Data Model
+For more information on the data model, including examples, refer to the [DynamoDB Table Design document.](dynamodb)

 ## Roadmap
 The work on this project is not done yet.
 Here are some things that I consider to implement in the future: